European-XFEL/imageProcessor/doc/source/calibration.rst

 select the fitting region reducing the contribution from the fundamental beams.
 The fitting window can be optimized configuring the keys **Fit Lower Limit** and **Fit Upper Limit**.
-Also,
-Attention should be taken in order not to cut the profile of the SH beam thus affecting the measurement of the FWHM.
+Also, attention should be taken in order not to cut the profile of the SH beam thus affecting the measurement of the FWHM.